• Skip to main content

 Valle de Jere – Quarry and oasis

-Valle de Jere is a centuries-old settlement with a manmade irrigation system fed by a river running through the gorge.
+Valle de Jere is a centuries-old settlement with a handmade irrigation system fed by a river running through the gorge.
 There are gardens, a quarry, petroglyphs, and cave-type dwellings once inhabited by the Likan-Antay people.
 Blocks created from the quarry rock have been used in local building construction.

 PRO TIP: According to a local, it is okay to enter the cave dwellings.
 As Sarah quickly discovered, many have a small tunnel to crawl through before entering the large room.